What is Multi Factor authentication

 Multi-factor authentication is an electronic authentication method in which a computer user is granted access to a website or application only after successfully presenting two or more pieces of evidence to an authentication mechanism: knowledge, possession, and inherence.

 What is an example of Multi Factor Authentication?

-Multi-factor authentication is when you use two or more authentication factors to verify your identify.
+Multi-factor authentication is when you use two or more authentication factors to verify your identity.
 These factors include: